 - Prioritize the protection of privacy, civil rights, and civil liberties.
 Please click here for a list privacy policies for the Network of Fusion Centers.

 HISTORY OF THE FUSION CENTER CONCEPT

-The fusion center concept was created as a result of the September 11 report, in an attempt by the Department of Homeland Security to create better communication and cooperation between state, local, and territorial law enforcement with federal law enforcement entities including the Federal Bureau of Investigation, the Department of Homeland Security and several others.
+The fusion center concept was created as a result of the September 11 report, in an attempt by state and local partners to create better communication and cooperation between state, local, and territorial law enforcement with federal law enforcement entities including the Federal Bureau of Investigation, the Department of Homeland Security and several others.
 With domestic and foreign threats constantly changing, the strategies used by each Fusion Center have to be defined, and altered, which calls for a specific plans and guidelines as to how to best protect the homeland.